Anxiety, Stress, Depression - a Supplement Approach

 Stress may arise primarily from an underlying imbalance in neurotransmitters, or it may arise from environmental factors (a stressful home life, financial difficulties, loss of a job, inadequate sleep).
 The effects of stress on the body are mediated by the hypothalamus, a structure in the brain; stress is often correlated with an imbalance in functioning of the adrenal gland.
 In many individuals the condition labeled in holistic medicine as ‘adrenal fatigue’ is a consequence of stress rather than a cause; it nonetheless may require treatment.
 Adaptogens by definition are herbs which balance adrenal function.
 Rhodiola rosea is one of the best studied herbs for anxiety and depression.
 Additional adaptogens include Cordycepys, Panax ginseng, Eleutherococcus, and licorice, as well as a variety of other Ayurvedic herbs and Traditional Chinese Medicine herbs.
 Many supplements contain a combination of adaptogens.
 When stress arises from environmental factors, a variety of mind-body approaches that are outside of the scope of this narrative may also be beneficial.

 Vitamin D has anti-inflammatory and immune balancing actions in the body.
 Vitamin D is not truly a vitamin; humans synthesize vitamin D in the skin from cholesterol when exposed to ultraviolet B sunlight.
 Note that SPF 15 sunscreen blocks approximately 97% of the conversion of cholesterol to vitamin D, and the rotation of the earth around the sun is such that in the northern half of the United States, no UV-B rays of sunlight penetrate the ozone in the upper atmosphere between mid October and mid April.
-Vitamin D status can be estimated by a blood test, a 25-hydroxy vitamin D level, which is a standard test in conventional medicine.
-This approximately $150 test may or may not be covered by health insurance.
+Vitamin D status can be determined by a blood test, a 25-hydroxy vitamin D level, which is a standard test in conventional medicine.
+This approximately $150 test usually is covered by health insurance (but not necessarily by Medicare).
 A 25 hydroxy vitamin D level above 30 ng/ml (75 nmol/L) is considered a normal level.
 However, some individuals with anxiety and depression subjectively report a dramatic improvement in symptoms only when a vitamin D level greater than 50 ng/ml is achieved.
 The hypothesis to explain this observation is that these individuals may have a genetic polymorphism of the vitamin D receptor, such that vitamin D does not bind well to the receptor, and that this poor binding is overcome by achieving higher levels of vitamin D. BEWARE that vitamin D is a fat soluble vitamin (as are vitamins A, E, and K), and too much is toxic.
 As a general rule of thumb, an individual will not experience toxicity unless the 25 hydroxy vitamin D level is greater than 100 ng/ml.
-The Institute of Medicine reports 4000 IU daily as the "Upper Limit" of safe intake of supplemental vitamin D.
+The Institute of Medicine states that 4000 IU daily is the "Upper Limit" of safe intake of supplemental vitamin D.

 In conclusion, the underlying cause of anxiety, stress and depression varies from person to person.
 There are no simple answers.
 Treatment must be individualized, and often this involves a trial and error approach.